typesense/typesense-website/docs-site/content/guide/docsearch.md

 #### Set environment variables on the command line, rather than using a .env file

-I you don't want to use a `.env` file or cannot use one in your setup, you can also pass all variables on the command line:
+If you don't want to use a `.env` file or cannot use one in your setup, you can also pass all variables on the command line:

 ```bash
 docker run -it \